zgw2000/zgw2000.github.io/_pages/about.md

 <h1 align = "center">👋🏻 Hello there, I'm Guowang (Tom)! 👋🏻</h1>

-`🎯 Seeking full-time employment in the US for 2024.
-Eager to contribute to a dynamic organization.
-Let's connect and make a positive impact together.`

 `👍🏻 I am good at Data Structure & algorithm, Java & C/C++ OO design, Python (Machine Learning) and Economic Analysis.`

 `👨🏻‍🏫 As a undergraduate teaching assistant at Duke University, Answered statistical questions and the syntax errors of R and Assisted professors in grading undergraduate assignments and exams.`